 After trying them, I can definitely say that they are highly addictive and I will be picking more up next time I head to the store.
 One thing I can promise is that you will be craving more after trying them.

 What is a Shishito Chile Pepper?

 A Green Shishito Chile pepper is a mild-flavored chile pepper originally from Japan.
 It is thin-walled and about the size of a finger.
 The peppers are usually harvested when they are green, but if they would turn red if left unpicked for longer.
-They are available all year, but are at their best during summer months.
-The heat level in Scoville units range between 100 and 1,000.
+They are available all year but are at their best during the summer months.
+The heat level in Scoville units ranges from 100 and 1,000.

 Heat your cast iron skillet over high until it is smoking hot.
 Be sure to have your hood vent on so you don’t smoke up the kitchen.
 The smoking hot pan is really important because you want them to “blister,” but don’t want to cook them too much so they still have a crunch when you bite into them.
 3 to 5 minutes should do it.
 Also, cooking at such high heat also gives the peppers a slight smoky essence.
 First cook the peppers then the sausage separately so you can control the cook times of each.

 The sausage I used was called “Hawaiian Pork Sausage” from a local meat company, which tasted very smilier to bratwurst.
 Brown the sausage on both sides for the best flavor and cook through, but be careful not to overcook it.

 After both the shishitos and the sausage are cooked, add them both back to the skillet to warm through and add some of the pan juices to flavor the peppers.

 Blistered Shishito Peppers + Sausage and a Creamy Sriracha Sauce

 - 1 lb Hawaiian pork sausage or bratwurst

 - 6 oz shishito peppers